tomtominator/Toms-Lathe-and-Saw/index.md

 ## Creation

-Every piece has the upmost attention to detail taken towards it and only the best make it out.
+Every piece has the utmost attention to detail taken towards it and only the best make it out.
 The processes for each, pen, spoon, and furniture piece, are unique.
 I have linked them here as well as next to their display photos under each section.

 *(Pen creation coming soon)*